amanrai31/React2/README3.md

 **IMPORTANT NOTE :** After rendering is done and React updated the DOM, the browser will repaint the screen.
 Although this process is known as `browser rendering`, we’ll refer to it as “painting” to avoid confusion throughout the docs.

+**IMPORTANT NOTE :** The child will re-render by default when the parent’s state changes, `even` if that state isn’t passed as a prop.
+If you don’t want that, wrap the child in `React.memo`.

 -----

 ## State as a snapshot